 Many people have a hunched-over back due to sitting down for long hours in a car or at a computer.
 This greatly weakens the back, which can also have a profound effect on posture.
 The cable or bent-over row is a strength exercise that stretches out the back, eliminates shoulder tightness and helps your body to stand up straighter.
 This exercise helps build your strength while also contributing to a better quality of life by improving your posture.

 The bench press is a well-known strength exercise that’s great for sculpting the pecs, shoulders, and triceps.
 People often associate these muscles with a powerful and healthy look.
+Subsequently, they look to increase their bench press from week to week.
 However, there’s more to the bench press than just aesthetics.
 I love the exercise since it releases a lot of hormones that keep me feeling energetic and active long after I leave the gym.

 It’s impossible to outrun a bad diet when strength training.
 Protein is an important building block of an effective training routine since it is required for muscle growth.
 Good sources of protein include lean meats, poultry, and beans.
 Strength coaches often recommend that you consume anywhere from 10–35% of your total daily caloric intake through protein.

 Aside from protein, eating carbohydrates and fats are essential while strength training.
 Carbs help fuel your workouts, while fats also come into play to help give your muscles energy while exercising.
 Good sources of carbohydrates include low-fat milk and yogurt, while heart-healthy fats are found in walnuts, almonds, and olive oil.
 Aim to consume 20–35% of your total caloric intake as fat.
 Eating healthy contributes to a strong sense of wellbeing outside the gym, too, so you should make your diet a focus of your wellness plan.